 Common Core Search

-Collection of overviews and of highlights of the CA Standards in ELA/Literacy translated into multiple languages.
+Collection of overviews and highlights of the CA Standards in ELA/Literacy translated into multiple languages.

-Kindergarten through grade eight instructional programs aligned to the CA CCSS ELA/Literacy and the CA ELD Standards, adopted by the State Board of Education in 2015.
+Kindergarten through grade eight instructional programs aligned to the CA Standards for ELA/Literacy and the CA ELD Standards, adopted by the State Board of Education in 2015.

 Multi-Tiered System of Supports